tobymac208/AnthologyOfPythonProjects/README.md

 # Anthology of Python Projects
-A large collection of projects I've been working on in order to solidify my Pthon knowledge.
+A large collection of projects I've been working on in order to solidify my Python knowledge.